lars-quaedvlieg/paperviz/docs/intro.md

 - Reduce time spent on formatting
 - Maintain consistency across plots, tables, and layouts

-Built to streamline your research workflow — not replace it.
+Built to streamline your research workflow.

 ---